alexa-games/litexa/README.md

 An extension that makes working with APL documents in your Litexa project more powerful with shorthand for managing APL documents and common design patterns.
 Click to learn more about the [APL extension](./docs/book/screens.md#apl-directives).

+### @litexa/html

+An extension that makes working with HTML web apps as part of the Alexa WebAPI for Games a little easier, e.g. with a statement that generates the HTML Start directive, automatically updates the skill manifest, and patches Litexa assets relative URLs.

 ### litexa-vscode